 - Intern checks in and receives apartment keys, internet log-in information, intern welcome information, UCF Community Living Guide, and room inventory sheet.
 Intern will visit the appropriate parking office (if bringing a car to campus)

-- Intern will receive check out information from their RA
+- Intern will receive check out information from their Conference Ambassador

 - Intern cleans apartment, checks out, returns keys back to the specific community Area Office and completes evaluation form